 The door to the house then opened, a maid stepping out onto the breezy terrace.
 “Ladies, der Führer requests your presence for lunch now.”

-Eva took back her watch, fixing it back onto its permanent place around her wrist as she responded “Tell him we’ll be with him in a moment, Anna.”
+Eva took back her watch, fixing it back onto its permanent place around her wrist as she responded “Tell him we’ll be with him in a moment.”
 The maid nodded in response and proceeded back inside.

 Eva quickly put out her cigarette and popped a mint into her mouth as Unity watched her in silence, unsure of how she should process what she had just seen.
 There might have also been some evidence of hurt that was beginning to bloom.

 “Shall we?”
 Eva asked once she was ready and headed into the large mountain home, feeling as though she’d just succeeded in some kind of conquest, though she wasn’t sure there really had been one in the first place.